Ministry in the Methodist Tradition

 Ministry in the Methodist Tradition introduces students to the historical development of Methodist ministries and enables students to identify distinctive characteristics of ministry in the Methodist tradition today.
 It can be taken as an online course, or as a hybrid course with one day of teaching taking place onsite at Cliff College.
 The online learning elements will include written content, short videos, discussion boards and online exercises.
 Students will also be encouraged to pursue independent study, using resources provided, to reflect on their development in ministry and prepare for an assessment.

-This course is part of the Foundations for Mission and Ministry programme, made up of this and five other units taken over two years.
-For more information on this programme, contact firstname.lastname@example.org.
+This course can be taken by itself, but can also be taken as part of the Foundations for Mission and Ministry programme.
+The Foundations programme is made up of this and five other units taken over two years.
+For more information on this programme, contact email@example.com.

-This course will be available from 1 April 2023, and will take three months to complete.
-As part of the course, students will need to attend a half-day of seminars on Friday 12 May, either onsite at Cliff College or online.
+This course will be available from 10 April 2023, and will take three months to complete.
+As part of the course, students will need to attend a day of seminars on Friday 12 May, either onsite at Cliff College or online.
+The deadline for applications for this course is Monday 13 March.

 You can apply for this course here.
 This course costs £360, including access to all teaching materials and tutorial support throughout your course.
 This does not cover the cost of any meals or accommodation if you choose to attend the lecture day at Cliff College rather than attending online.